Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 2021-09-08;  I'm not sure how I'll rework it exactly, but my current ratings system is not going to survive to the final product.
 I may however wait until I've done all the basic profiles by this system to define a different one.

 2021-09-09;  I'm eventually going to have to edit a lot of these for brevity.
 Right now I'm still gathering material and performing first-pass analysis.
 My intention is that eventually, every technology's commentary will fit on a two-page spread in a book...
 I really like the Imperial Processions of the Arts.
 I adore the idea of seven hundred year art exhibitions.
 It shows off to me that the Imperials truly understand the love of immortality.

+2021-09-11;  I'm introducing a new Rehabilitative classification for technologies that I think would tend to rehabilitate people who might otherwise be useless to society.
+We'll see how many of the techs in each ideology qualify...

 ---
 The Much-Reviled Lower Classes